 Let’s look at these two aspects of creating health.

 Ayurveda focuses on enhancing digestion so that we are able to get the most from the food we eat.
 Below are some general guidelines for improving digestion.
-Iff your digestion is compromised, however, you may benefit from an Ayurveda consultation in which individualized recommendations can be given to address your specific imbalances.
+If your digestion is severely compromised, however, you may benefit from an Ayurveda consultation in which individualized recommendations are given for your specific imbalances.